Virginia Beach Virginia, USA Travel Guide

 Beach wheelchairs assist with access to sandy areas.

-Vb provides a variety of choices for transportation.
+Vb offers a range of choices for transportation.

 Consider combining public transport for specific areas with rideshares or rental transport for broader exploration.